g00dnatur3/jscover-sbt-plugin/README.md

   "g00dnatur3" %% "jscover-play-utils" % "1.0.05"
 )
 ```
-IMPORTANT:  If you do decided to customize these settings, make sure you keep them within the "public" folder (for obvious reasons)
+IMPORTANT:  If you do decided to customize these settings, make sure to keep them within the "public" folder (for obvious reasons)

 Writing a Test